 Actuarial valuations provide an estimate of the Plans' accrued pension obligations and are calculated using various economic and demographic assumptions, based on membership data as at the valuation date.
-The Plans' former consulting actuary, Mercer (Canada) Limited, performed an actuarial valuation for funding purposes as at December 31, 2013 and issued their report in June 2014.
-In April 2016, the results of the December 31, 2013 valuations were extrapolated to March 31, 2016 by the Plans' new consulting actuary, Eckler Ltd. (2015 - Mercer (Canada) Limited).
+The Plans' consulting actuary, Eckler Ltd., performed actuarial valuations for funding purposes as at September 30, 2016 and issued their report in December 2016.
+The results of the valuations were extrapolated to March 31, 2017.

-The accrued pension obligations as at March 31, 2015 were restated in the March 31, 2016 extrapolation as adjustments to the obligation at the beginning of the year to align the benefits allowed to be paid by the registered plan to those stated in the Act.
+The accrued pension obligations as at March 31, 2015 were restated in the March 31, 2016 extrapolations as adjustments to the obligations at the beginning of the year to align the benefits allowed to be paid by the registered plan to those stated in the Act.
 The adjustment made to the Members' Retiring Allowances Plan was a decrease of \$1,859,200 and the adjustment to the Members' Supplementary Retiring Allowances Plan was an increase of \$1,859,200.